martinsigei/zeroHunger-Project/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Contact
-For any inquiries or support, please reach out to us at sigeimartin03@gmail.com.
+For any inquiries or support, please reach out to us at support@zerohungerlogistics.com.

+Thank you for supporting ZeroHunger Logistics and helping us work towards a world with Zero Hunger!

+markdown
+Copy code

 ### Key Sections
 - **Introduction:** Brief overview of ZeroHunger Logistics.